The varietal of agave used to make Vago Mexicano is native to not just the region or the valley, but to the actual hillside owned by the mezcalero.

 About this mezcal

 Vago Mexicano has a nose of peaches and cinnamon, a silky body, a well-balanced palate of ocean breeze and hot desert rocks with a finish of toasted vanilla and caramel.
-The agave Mexicano that Aquilino uses for this Mezcal is sourced from his and his neighbor’s farm in Candelaria Yegolé.
-This strain is native to not just the region or the valley, but that actual hillside.
-Though cultivated, this agave is quite rare.
+The maguey Mexicano that Aquilino uses for this Mezcal is sourced from his and his neighbor’s farm in Candelaria Yegolé.
+This varietal is native to not just the region or the valley, but that actual hillside.

 In 2017, Mezcal Vago began using different color labels for their different mezcaleros.
 Emigdio Jarquin (blue label) distills in copper with refrescador.
 Aquilino and Joel Barriga (tan and gold labels respectively) distill in copper.
 Tio Rey (red label) distills in clay pots.
 All their mezcaleros use different water sources and make different distillation cuts.
 In 2018, Mezcal Vago established an investment partnership with Samson and Surrey.
 With the new partnership, each Mezcal Vago mezcalero has a stake in Samson and Surrey.